Federal Lawsuit Against C.R. Bard says Mesh is Not InertJul 30th, 2012 | By Jane Akre | Category: Legal News

-Count V. Breach of Express Warranty the Defendants assured the doctors and hospitals and general public the products were safe and effective.
+Count V. Breach of Express Warranty - Defendants assured the doctors and hospitals and general public the products were safe and effective.

-Count VI. – Breach of Implied Warranty – Defendant warrented that the product was fit for its intended purpose.
+Count VI. – Breach of Implied Warranty – Defendant warranted that the product was fit for its intended purpose.

 Count VII. – Loss of Consortium – the woman is so injured the husband has lost her consortium, companionship, affection etc.